pnp/blog/content/post/spfx-21-professional-solutions-superb-solution-packages/index.md

 This blog post is part of a month long SPFx series for January 2023.
 Each business day we'll publish a new blog post covering different aspects of the SPFx.

 - Previous blog post in this series - [Professional SPFx Solutions: More web part manifest secrets](https://pnp.github.io/blog/post/spfx-20-professional-solutions-more-web-part-manifest-secrets/)
+- Next blog post in this series - [Do more with less in Microsoft 365 by using SPFx](https://pnp.github.io/blog/post/spfx-22-do-more-with-less-microsoft365-spfx/)
 {{< /notice >}}

 Unless you have published your SPFx solutions to the SharePoint Store for others to purchase, you may have never paid much attention to the **package-solution.json** file.
 But, just like the web part **.manifest.json**, the **package-solution.json** is full of cool configuration options that you should be aware of.